Skip to content

 When you perform a major upgrade on an Aurora PostgreSQL cluster, it's a best practice to test your applications on the upgraded version.

-Before you perform the upgrade, confirm that you set a recovery point object (RPO) for the rds.global_db_rpo parameter for the cluster.
-This parameter is turned off by default, but to perform a major upgrade you must turn it on.
+Before you perform the upgrade, you must reset a recovery point object (RPO) for the rds.global_db_rpo parameter for the cluster.
+Then, upgrade your Aurora PostgreSQL global database.

 Related information

-Using Amazon Aurora global databases
+Using Amazon Aurora Global Database

 Upgrade to Amazon Aurora MySQL version 3 (with MySQL 8.0 compatibility)